 Yellow Davidson Iris

 Yellow Davidson Iris has flower petals that are a sumptuous, bright, golden-yellow combined with a lighter, buttery-yellow along with delicate purple veining.
 Such a lovely, unusual combination on this spectacular, Davidson iris.
-Blooms early to late spring, depending on zone.
+This pond plant blooms early to late spring, depending on zone.
 Green, sword-like foliage on the Davidson Iris stays nice all season long!
-Plants grow 20-30 inches tall.
+These Pond Plants grow 26-36 inches tall.
 Davidson Iris is a fascinating pond plant!
-Just one of the many fabulous pond plants for sale at Pondmegastore!
+Just one of the many fabulous pond plants for sale at PondMegastore!

 Sunlight Requirements Full sun to part shade (best bloom in full sun)